 From the Projects menu, select the project which was just created by clicking on the project name.
 The project provides authentication instructions for common platform like K8s, Terraform and Vault.
 Select the Venafi Secrets Engine to retrieve the configuration and credentials for Vault.
 Make a note of the api key and zone as they will be needed when configuring Vault below.
 Note that the credentials have been removed from this screenshot.

-Set the following environment variables with your Venafi Cloud credentials, zone and list of allowed domains prior to running the script.
+Set the following environment variables with your Venafi as a Service credentials, zone and list of allowed domains prior to running the script.

 export API_KEY=“<enter api key here>”